k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/03_projects.md

 Additionally, a new Profile can be added to the Project through the Space Profiles sub-section by clicking the '*Add Profile* **+**' button (INSERT 'ADD PROFILE+' IMAGE), and a vertical ellipsis (INSERT 'VERTICAL ELLIPSIS' IMAGE) is shown at the end of each Project Space Profile line, which opens an option for further actions.

 * The **right side** presents the **‘GIT world’**, that is, the location of the saved Fabric Project (upon its implementation) in GIT.
 It contains the following 5 fields: The fields there can/need to be populated once.
-  * Source Type, which is currently 'Git'.
+  * *Source Type*, which is currently 'Git'.
-  * Repository URL, the address of the location on Git; appears also in the line of each Project in the Projects list.
+  * *Repository URL*, the address of the location on Git; appears also in the line of each Project in the Projects list.
-  * Path, an optional field.
+  * *Path*, an optional field.
-  * Branch / Tag, an optional field, that when populated, it reflects in parentheses in the Project name on the Space card in the Spaces page.
+  * *Branch / Tag*, an optional field, that when populated, it reflects in parentheses in the Project name on the Space card in the Spaces page.
-  * Token, which is only aimed for cloning a Project.
+  * *Token*, which is only aimed for cloning a Project.

-> A field with an asterisk next to its name, is mandatory, and it wouldn’t be possible to save the Project without populating it.
+> Any field with an asterisk next to its name, is mandatory, and it wouldn’t be possible to save the Project without populating it.

 The Projects page is the one that dictates factors to the Spaces page, not before ascription and cross-reference within the tenant is orchestrated by a K2view's CloudOps member.